HothaRonin/AI-Sigil-Experiment/README.md

 See [LICENSE](LICENSE) for details.

 ## Authorship & Credit
-This experiment was conceptualized and designed by **[Your Name]**, in collaboration with AI assistance from OpenAI's ChatGPT.
+This experiment was conceptualized and designed by **[James Lester]**, in collaboration with AI assistance from OpenAI's ChatGPT.
 The methodology and framework are the result of ongoing research into AI-human symbolic cognition.

 ## Contributions
 Pull requests are welcome.
 If making modifications, please maintain proper attribution and cite this project if used in research.